 First the guns are locked away.
 Then a concert mostly like Jimmy Hendrix gone totally mad

 PORT-AU-PRINCE, HAITI: “In Haiti there is no tourists.
 People coming here are either journalists, writers, foreign aid people or CIA.”
-Living in Haiti must be like a risky experiment
+Living in Haiti is still a risky experiment.

 After eight hours bus ride from Dominican Republic I find myself sitting at the bar in the institutional famous Hotel Oloffson in Port-au-Prince.
 The owner, Richard Morse, is more than willing to share stories about the changing and violent history of the hotel.And about his own turbulent life in Haiti’s always changing political climate and natural disasters.

 Morse cuts a striking figure.
 At 6 feet 4, he stands head and shoulder above most locals.
 His long salt-and-pepper hair is often braided to the middle of his back, and he wears bushy sideburns and black-framed glasses.
 Morse is a US citizen who has made a home in Haiti.
 When thousands each year fling rafts into the perilous straits to make the opposite journey.
 For years, he’s been among the few figures in the devastated island nation to say publicly what everyone thinks.
 The Haitian government, American foreign policy, and international intervention have catastrophically failed the Haitian people.
 His people.

 “The reason I was born in Puerto Rico is that mixed marriage was not very well accepted in the US.
 My father, Richard M. Morse, was an academic sociologist at Yale University.
 My mother, Emerante de Pradine was a famous Haitian singer.
 She was actually the first Haitian to get a record contract.
 I graduated from Princeton University in 1979 with a degree in anthropology”.